Deep Gaussian Processes for Functional Maps: Algorithm

-To enable uncertainty quantification via probabilistic inference, we develop an efficient variational learning algorithm~\citep{wainwright2008graphical,hensman2013gaussian}.
+To enable probabilistic inference, we develop an efficient stochastic variational inference (SVI) algorithm~\citep{wainwright2008graphical,hensman2013gaussian}.
 Let $\widehat{\F}$ and $\Y$ denote an observed pair of input and output functions.
-As described in Section~\ref{sect:model-arch}, the joint probability of our model is
+As described in Section~\ref{sect:model-arch}, the joint probability of our model can be written as

-where $\Gamma_{\text{lin}}$ and $\Gamma_{\text{non}}$ denote the set of linear and nonlinear layers, respectively, and $p(\Wcal_l)$ is the prior over the weight function values, which can also be specified as GPs.
+where $\Gamma_{\text{lin}}$ and $\Gamma_{\text{non}}$ denote the set of linear and nonlinear layers, respectively, and $p(\Wcal_l)$ is the prior over the weight function values.
 For clarity of exposition, we present the method using a single training instance, though the extension to multiple instances is straightforward.
 Given the training dataset $\Dcal$, our goal is to infer the posterior distribution of the inducing variables $\{\boldeta_l\}$ together with the point estimates of the kernel parameters and weight function values $\Wcal_l$, and noise variances.
-Since each $\H_l$ is determined by these parameters, $\boldeta_l$, and the proceeding layer $\H_{l-1}$ (see~\eqref{eq:actual-linear-transform} and~\eqref{eq:nonlinear-trans}), posterior inference reduces to sampling $\{\boldeta_l\}$.
-At prediction, we draw posterior samples of each $\boldeta_l$, propagate them through the model, and obtain predictive samples $\Ucal$, thereby enabling uncertainty quantification.
+At prediction time, we sample $\{\boldeta_l\}$ from their posterior distribution and propagate these samples through the model to generate samples of $\H_l$ across layers, ultimately producing predictive samples of $\Ucal$ and enabling principled uncertainty quantification.

-However, direct inference over ${\boldeta_l}$ faces two challenges.
-First, $\boldeta_l$ and the kernel parameters are tightly coupled, making joint optimization inefficient and prone to poor local optima~\citep{long2022autoip}.
-Second, computing $p(\H_{l+1}|\H_l,\boldeta_l)$ in~\eqref{eq:nonlinear-trans} requires evaluating a covariance matrix at all the latent function values $\H_l$ (size $N_QC$), which is computationally expensive.
-To address these issues, we first adopt a whitening transformation~\citep{murray2010slice}:
+Direct inference over ${\boldeta_l}$ is intractable since the posterior distribution has no closed-form solution.
+To address this issue, we use the variational inference framework~\citep{wainwright2008graphical}.
+We first apply a whitening transformation~\citep{murray2010slice}: